JamsheedMistri/somsed.solutions/README.md

 ###### Solving

-- Solve equations takes in the number of equation 1, the number of equation 2, the latex of equation 1, the latex of equation 2, and the xScale It outputs the points of intersection of the two equations.
+- Solve equations takes in the number of equation 1, the number of equation 2, the latex of equation 1, the latex of equation 2, and the `xScale`.
+It outputs the points of intersection of the two equations.
 -  To calculate the interesection of graphs, we first look at the differences of the previous column of points, and the current column of points.
 If the differences change signs, there is an intersection.

   For the graph: